Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 - Request for Comments
 - Request for Change

-I prefer the first option because it is broader and less demanding on developers.
+I prefer the first variant because it is broader and less demanding on developers.

-When a developer writes a request for change, they are formally sign this request "with their own blood," which is not always possible and can be uncomfortable.
-It takes more time to prepare such a document, and the potential profit may not exceed the costs.
+When a developer writes a "request for change," he/she formally signs it "with their own blood," which is not always possible and can be uncomfortable.
+Preparing such a document takes more time, and the potential profit may not exceed the costs.

-By requesting comments, an author can relax a little, allow themself to make mistakes.
-Therefore, a developer can be more creative and prepare the document faster.
-Yes, something may be missed, but such errors can be caught at the next stages of development.
+By requesting comments, an author can relax a little and allow themselves to make mistakes.
+Therefore, a developer can be more creative and prepare an RFC faster.
+Yes, something may be missed, but such errors can be caught during document discussions or even in later stages of development.

 ### Document structure